sdpa-python/sdpa-python.github.io/docs/installation/macos.md

 ```

 Assuming all goes well, you should be able to do `import sdpap` in Python.
 If you run into problems, `cd` out of the `sdpa-python` directory.
 Having folders with the name `sdpap` in your current directory, you will run into problems while doing `import sdpap` in Python (it will complain about a circular dependency problem).

+### Known issues

+If while doing `import sdpap` you still run into problems pertaining to `libgfortran` or `libgcc`, make sure that the `libgfortran` and `libgcc` that is being dynamically loaded is the same one that was used during this build.
+If you obtained `gfortran` from [the GitHub repository](https://github.com/fxcoudert/gfortran-for-macOS) linked above, copy `libgfortran.5.dylib` and `libgcc_s.1.1.dylib` from `/usr/local/gfortran/lib/` into the paths that Python searches for dynamic libraries.

 ## Cleanup